Attendance and School Opening Hours

 LEAVE IN TERM TIME

 The school holiday dates are published a year in advance and holidays in term time are not permitted.
-If a leave of absence in term time is required for exceptional circumstances, such as a death or serious illness in the immediate family a request for leave of absence form must be completed.
+If a leave of absence in term time is required for exceptional circumstances, such as serious illness in the immediate family a request for leave of absence form must be completed.
 This can be obtained from the school office (see Appendix 1).
 The Head Teacher will then decide whether or not to authorise the absences by reference to criteria provided by the LA.
 Head Teachers, on behalf of the Governors, cannot authorise holiday leave in term time.

 RESPONDING TO NON-ATTENDANCE